dreamcatcher-tech/network/Inbox/2023-05-16 1120 Renaming Requests and Ideas.md

 Each packet type should be a different collection ?

 Assosciate a color with each state.
+Funding is a vault, Buying is an open hand.
+Funded is a small tree.
+Bought

 Each NFT should be instantly recognizable as what class it is.